Sri Chinmoy Canberra Trail Series

 "Ainslie Amble" 2km, 8.3km & 16.4km

-The start/finish area is alongside the southern end of Phillip Ave, Hackett.
+The start/finish area is alongside the corner of Kellaway St and Phillip Ave, Hackett.
 On-the-day registration opens at 9 a.m. and closes at 9.45 a.m., with races starting from 10 a.m.

 BATHROOMS for this event will be open at Hackett Oval, about 100 metres from the start/finish area.